jamestiotio/compstruct-vscode/README.md

 -   [x] Code Navigation (Folding)
 -   [x] Code Formatting (Comment Toggling, Auto-Indentation, Bracket-Matching, Bracket-Autoclosing & Bracket-Autosurrounding)
 -   [x] Snippet Completion (Auto Code Completion)
+-   [x] One click to run current file in JSim/BSim (.jar files have to be in same directory as currently open file)

 Features in the works: